 If you have a Google account, it means you already have a Blogger account.
 All you need to do is log in with your Google account and go to the Blogger app and start blogging.
-Within a few hours, you’ll be able to have your first blog published.
+Within a few hours, you’ll be able to publish your first blog post.

 But the popularity of Blogger has declined over the years as is clear from the Google Trends chart.

-Though Blogger is free and easy to set up and also being reliable as it is owned by Google, it has many limitations.
+Though Blogger is free and easy to set up and also being reliable since Google owns it, it has many limitations.
 In the long run, using a free platform like Blogger wouldn’t be a smart move.
 If you want to go for a free blogging platform, then wordpress.com or medium.com could be the better option.

 · Free and easy to use.
 No technical skills required.

-· As it is run by Google, it easily gets linked to other Google products such as Google Analytics and Google AdSense.
+· As it is run by Google, you can easily link it to other Google products such as Google Analytics and Google AdSense.

-· Number of blogs per account shouldn’t be more than 100.
+· The number of blogs per account shouldn’t be more than 100.

-· Blog description should be maximum 500 characters and it’s not HTML markup supported.
+· Blog description should be a maximum of 500 characters and it’s not HTML markup supported.

-· If your site is violating any terms of service it may be suspended by Blogger without any prior notice.
-If the violations are repeated, it may lead to Google account suspension.
+· If your site is violating any terms of service, Blogger may suspend your site without any prior notice.
+And if you repeat the violations, it may lead to Google account suspension.

 · You can’t design your blog the way you want as fewer templates are available.